-Culture of any places can be both living and non-living.
+The culture of any place can be both living and non-living.
 Non-living as mere places of admiration or attraction and living as an actual lifestyle or a part of the lifestyle of people.
-While the non-living culture tells the stories of great times that has led to the peace of today, the living culture takes us along the path and lets us live with the historical ties.
+While the non-living culture tells the stories of great times that have led to the peace of today, the living culture takes us along the path and lets us live with the historical ties.

 “People express culture.”